JoeKoss/NihonGO/README.md

 Record whether you got it correct or incorrect.

-Re-quiz yourself on the characters you got wrong upon reaching the end.
+Re-quiz yourself on the characters you got wrong upon reaching the end or return to the quiz menu to take another quiz.